 Buffalo chicken pull apart bread is not just delicious and fun to eat—it's actually fun to make!
-Chances are that once you realize how easy it is to assemble, you will want to whip it up again and again.
+Chances are that once you realize how easy pull-apart bread is to assemble, you will want to whip it up again and again.

 The version in this recipe was made with a store-bought pizza dough flavored with garlic and herbs.
 You can purchase a similar dough or opt for a homemade dough recipe and just add your own garlic powder and herbs to it.
 Choose your favorite Buffalo sauce and use up last night's leftover rotisserie chicken or other cooked and shredded chicken meat—it's an irresistible new way to enjoy your favorite bar snack.